FleventyFive/Spark/README.md

 ```

 ### Events
-Events are use to give and receive data.
+Events are used to give and receive data.
 To create an event, create structure that holds the data you which to get or modify, and a list of event types.
 Get an event from the pool if using one, or create an event if not. set `Event::type` to the desired type, and `Event::data` to the desired data structure.
 If firing from the world, also set `Event::gameObjectID` to the ID of the GameObject you wish to modify.
 If firing directly in a gameObject, this is not necessary.

 ```c++
 // List of event types